osllmai/indox_Router/README.md

 ### Authentication

-IndoxRouter uses cookie-based authentication with JWT tokens.
+indoxhub uses cookie-based authentication with JWT tokens.
 The client handles this automatically by:

 1. Taking your API key and exchanging it for JWT tokens using the server's authentication endpoints
 2. Storing the JWT tokens in cookies